How Much Does a Website Make Per Visit? [How About 10,000 Visits a Day?]

-Two days ago I had just finished a 6 mile run, and I decided to grab myself some chocolate milk…you know for recovery.
+Two days ago I had just finished a 6 mile run, and I decided to grab myself some chocolate milk.
+You know, for recovery.

-As I sit down, I think to myself, “This is a perfect time to check my Google Analytics stats on my phone – you know like any internet geek would do”.
+As I sit down, I think to myself, “This is a perfect time to check my Google Analytics stats on my phone.”
+You know like any internet geek would do.

-I pull out my cracked android phone and start pulling up my sites, NichePursuits.com – meh, it’s not great today…Own The Yard.com looking pretty good today!
+I pull out my cracked android phone and start pulling up my sites, NichePursuits.com.
+Meh, it’s not great today…Own The Yard.com looking pretty good today!

 And then the next day, it cracks 11,000 visitors.
 And today, it’s looking like it will do about the same.

-But secondly, I’m going to share exactly how much money a site that is getting 10,000 visitors a day makes.
+And secondly, I’m going to share exactly how much money a site that is getting 10,000 visitors a day makes.

 Oh, and be sure to stick around until the end because I have a major caveat.

 Would you rather watch in video format?
 I created a video on this topic:

-The first thing that I'm going to do is pull up the Google Analytics for my mom blog, which still makes me chuckle a little bit that I own a mom blog, but I do and it makes me some money.
-I’m going to share the traffic stats, where it’s coming from.
+The first thing that I'm going to do is pull up the Google Analytics for my mom blog, which still makes me chuckle a little bit that I own a mom blog, but I do and it makes me some more money.

-On Tuesday, March 17th of 2020, it got 10,392 sessions for the day.
-And then just yesterday, which is March 18th, there were 11,466 sessions for the day.
+On Tuesday, it got 10,392 sessions for the day.
+And then the day after there were 11,466 sessions for the day.

 This is a big spike because normally the site is getting about six to seven thousand visitors a day.
-Now I could go over the entire history, I will just say that traffic had not always been at six to seven thousand visitors a day, it used to be higher.
+Now I could go over the entire history.
+I will just say that traffic had not always been at six to seven thousand visitors a day, it used to be higher.

 It's nice to see it going back up to where I would like it.

-When I pull up the acquisition sources in Google Analytics, I can see that about 60% is coming from social media sources, 21% is coming from organic search which we've worked really hard on, and about 15% says is direct visitors, and about 5% is referral traffic.
+When I pull up the acquisition sources in Google Analytics, I can see that about 60% is coming from social media platforms, 21% is organic traffic from Google (Search Engine Optimization is something we've worked really hard on), and about 15% says is direct visitors, while about 5% is referral traffic.

 Normally, it was getting three to almost four thousand visitors a day from Pinterest, and the last couple of days, it's been six to almost seven thousand visitors coming from Pinterest.